-Thinking back to when we were kids, we had such big career dreams.
+Thinking back to when we were kids, we dreamt of such big careers.
 Whether we wanted to be dancers, firefighters, cowboys, or astronauts, most of us had MIGHTY dreams.
 And our parents may have supported those dreams until we reached that particular age.
-The age when we were encouraged to “get real,” go to college, learn a trade, and build a career that would look successful and was realistic and attainable.
+The age of encouraging to “get real,” go to college, learn a trade, and build a career.
+These are steps that would look successful and was realistic and attainable.

 Many of us gave up on our big dreams for something more practical, reliable…ultimately, safe.

-Not everyone succumbed to this, but a good bunch of us watered down our North Star type careers aspirations to do something that quelled our parents’ fears while also making them reasonably proud.
-And then, years later, these same people who tried to do the right thing, felt uninspired, demoralized even, and weren’t sure why.
+Not everyone succumbs to this, but a good bunch of us watered down our dreams.
+Our North Star type careers aspirations were put on hold to do something that quelled our parents’ fears while also making them reasonably proud.
+And then, years later, these same people who tried to do the right thing, felt uninspired, demoralized even, and confused.